janatanmoy5/sarcoid_RNAseq_analysis/README.md

 Here I am presenting here to describe by following steps.

-Step 1: scanpy_pbmc_for_sarcoid_step1.html.
+Step1: scanpy_pbmc_for_sarcoid_step1.html.
 It contains samples loading, QC metrices, Doublet finding, and Harmonization.
 Step2: scanpy_pbmc_for_sarcoid_step2.html.
 It cotains clustering analysis
+Step3: scanpy_pbmc_for_sarcoid_step3.html.
+It cotains Cell cylce scoring and density distribution of all samples.
+Step4: scanpy_pbmc_for_sarcoid_step4.html.
+It cotains Gene expression study, compared with Azimuth cell marker genes and Manual annotation.
+Step5: scanpy_pbmc_for_sarcoid_step5.html.
+Re-clustering and gene expression study in detailed.